MedImAIR/brain-mri-processing-pipeline/README.md

 We show that the only essential transformation for accurate analysis is the unification of voxel spacing across the dataset.
 In contrast, anatomy alignment in form of non-rigid atlas registration is not necessary and most intensity equalization steps do not improve model productiveness.

-#### Data preprocessing
-The most of data processing is executed with [ANTS](http://stnava.github.io/ANTs/).
-Intensity normalization N4 and SUSAN are executed inside [CaPTk](https://www.med.upenn.edu/cbica/captk/) container.
-You need to install [HD-BEt](https://github.com/MIC-DKFZ/HD-BET) for histagram matching and [HD-Bet](https://github.com/MIC-DKFZ/HD-BET) for skull stripping.

 #### This repository contains:
 1. `datasets` - preparation of the opensourse data for preprocessing and training;
 3. `preprocessing` - scripts for data preprocessing;
 4. `nnUnet` - training and scoring  the segmentation models;
 5. `figures` - code for the paper illustrations;

+#### Data preprocessing
+The most of data processing is executed with [ANTS](http://stnava.github.io/ANTs/).
+Intensity normalization N4 and SUSAN are executed inside [CaPTk](https://www.med.upenn.edu/cbica/captk/) container.
+You need to install [HD-BEt](https://github.com/MIC-DKFZ/HD-BET) for histagram matching and [HD-Bet](https://github.com/MIC-DKFZ/HD-BET) for skull stripping.

+#### nnUnet training

+This repository is based on the [NVIDIA nnU-Net For PyTorch](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Segmentation/nnUNet) and includes scripts to train the nnU-Net model to achieve state-of-the-art accuracy and is tested and maintained by NVIDIA.
+In their repository you will find a detailed description of the model architecture, the changes made, and any information about the pipeline used.
+We just adapted their implementation for datasets with different preprocessing and a different number of classes.

 ## Brain MRI preprocessing main pipeline:
 ![image](/figures/abstract.png)